Shelburne Escape Line

-MI9's first attempt, called the Oaktree Line, to set up an escape line for airmen by boat from Brittany to England failed due to German infiltration and poor leadership.
+MI9's first attempt, called the Oaktree Line, to set up an escape line for aircrew by boat from Brittany to England failed due to German infiltration and poor leadership.
 Its successor, the Shelburne Escape Line, helped more than 300 airmen evade German capture.
-In addition to those airmen evacuated to England, the associated Francois Line in Paris helped airmen escape to neutral Spain or shelter in place in a forest refuge in France.
+In addition to those aircrew evacuated to England, the associated Francois Line in Paris helped aircrew escape to neutral Spain or shelter in place in a forest refuge in France.

 Background

-Tens of thousands of allied airmen were shot down over Nazi-occupied Europe during World War II.
+Tens of thousands of allied aircrew were shot down over Nazi-occupied Europe during World War II.
 The majority of them were killed or captured by the Germans, but more than 5,000 in Western Europe were helped by escape lines to evade capture and return to Great Britain.
-The largest of many escape lines were the Pat O'Leary Line, founded in Marseilles by people of several nationalities, and the Comet Line founded by Belgians.
-However, by spring 1943 those two lines had been weakened by German infiltrators and the capture of many of their leaders and "helpers," as the volunteers who worked for the lines were called.
-At the same time the air war over Europe was expanding and an increasing number of downed airmen needed the help of escape lines to evade capture.
+The largest of many escape lines were the Pat O'Leary Line, founded in Marseille by people of several nationalities, and the Comet Line founded by Belgians.
+However, by spring 1943 those two lines had been weakened by German infiltrators and the capture of many of their leaders and "helpers", as the volunteers who worked for the lines were called.
+At the same time the air war over Europe was expanding and an increasing number of downed aircrew needed the help of escape lines to evade capture.
 The Shelburne Line was created and financed by MI9.
-Most other lines, although they may have been assisted financially by MI9 and other allied organizations, were the product of the efforts of private citizens of France, Belgium, the Netherlands, and other countries who resisted the German occupation.
+Most other lines, although they may have been assisted financially by MI9 and other allied organisations, were the product of the efforts of private citizens of France, Belgium, the Netherlands, and other countries that resisted the German occupation.